dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-You can also just define these with terraform too, I'm using Cloudflare so it looks like this:
+You can also define these with Terraform too, I'm using Cloudflare so it looks like this:
 ```hcl
 resource "cloudflare_record" "load-balancer-entry" {
   zone_id = var.cloudflare_zone_id